-Not rarely you will be surprised how different are the perspectives of various people.
+Not rarely you will be surprised how different the perspectives of various people are.
 It is connected with their previous experiences.
 As I already mentioned do not rely only on your own experiences.

 Better some research than none.

-The most commonly used methods for qualitative user research:
+The most commonly used methods for qualitative user research are:

 - Focus groups